dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

 ## 🖥️ Tech Stack

-The Document Buddy App leverages a combination of cutting-edge technologies to deliver a seamless and efficient user experience.
+The Mentalyc Medical Chatbot AI App leverages a combination of cutting-edge technologies to deliver a seamless and efficient user experience.
 Here's a breakdown of the technologies and tools used:

-- **[LangChain](https://langchain.readthedocs.io/)**: Utilized as the orchestration framework to manage the flow between different components, including embeddings creation, vector storage, and chatbot interactions.
+- **[LangChain](https://langchain.readthedocs.io/)**: Utilized as the orchestration framework to manage the flow between different components, including embedding creation, vector storage, and chatbot interactions.

 - **[Unstructured](https://github.com/Unstructured-IO/unstructured)**: Employed for robust PDF processing, enabling the extraction and preprocessing of text from uploaded PDF documents.

-- **[BGE Embeddings from HuggingFace](https://huggingface.co/BAAI/bge-small-en)**: Used to generate high-quality embeddings for the processed documents, facilitating effective semantic search and retrieval.
+- **[sentence-transformers/all-mpnet-base-v2](https://huggingface.co/BAAI/bge-small-en)**: Used to generate high-quality embeddings for the processed documents, facilitating effective semantic search and retrieval.

 - **[Qdrant](https://qdrant.tech/)**: A vector database running locally via Docker, responsible for storing and managing the generated embeddings for fast and scalable retrieval.